visheshraghuvanshi/hashnode/clwu0uuno00010ajrhqv8bpt3.md

 4. **Continuous Improvement**:

     * Treat each workshop as a learning opportunity to refine the process and improve outcomes over time.

+## Questions

+1. **What are the financial and non-financial metrics used for measuring the benefits of innovation for business?
+Discuss how these metrics can be combined and chosen appropriately.**

+2. **Identify and explain the various barriers to innovation in business.
+How can companies overcome these barriers?**

+3. **Analyze the common causes of innovation failure.
+Provide examples of companies that have experienced innovation failures and the lessons learned from them.**

+4. **What are post-audits of innovative projects, and why are they important?
+Describe the steps involved in conducting a post-audit.**

+5. **Discuss the organization and facilitation of an innovation workshop.
+What are the key elements to consider for ensuring its success?**